seud0nym/tch-gui-unhide/utilities/README.md

           y            Enable WPS on non-Guest and non-Backhaul SSIDs (device default) n            Disable WPS on non-Guest and non-Backhaul SSIDs -o                    Configures opkg
- -A                    Equivalent to: -hd -dg -an -cn -fn -pn -rn -un -wn -S                    Equivalent to: -hs -dg -an -cn -fn -pn -rn -un -wn -R                    Reset to device defaults (equivalent to: -hmymodem -dmodem -na -ay -cy -fy -my -py -ry -ty -ey -uy -wy)
+ -A                    Equivalent to: -hd -dg -an -cn -fn -rn -un -wn -S                    Equivalent to: -hs -dg -an -cn -fn -rn -un -wn -R                    Reset to device defaults (equivalent to: -hmymodem -dmodem -na -ay -cy -fy -my -py -ry -ty -ey -uy -wy)
  -U                    Check for and download the latest version from GitHub
 ```